 The Big Butte Springs watershed is a multiple-use watershed consisting of 56,000 acres of private and publicly-managed lands.
 This watershed provides the recharge zone for Big Butte Springs.

 Millions of years ago volcanic, glacial and erosion activity filled nearby valleys with permeable materials that now store and transmit vast quantities of water from the western slopes of Mt.
 McLoughlin (9,495 feet elevation) to Big Butte Springs at about 2,700 feet elevation.

-The Big Butte Springs Watershed or recharge zone was delineated and characterized by the 1990 Big Butte Springs Geohydrologic Report.
+The Big Butte Springs Watershed, or recharge zone, was delineated and characterized by the 1990 Big Butte Springs Geohydrologic Report.
 It delineated specific hazard zones or areas on the watershed that are susceptible to contamination from surface activities.
 These areas are under multiple ownership and management objectives.
-Therefore, a Drinking Water Protection Plan was developed using the State’s Wellhead Protection Program guidelines in partnership with the other land owners and managers to protect and/or minimize risk to water quality on the springs watershed.
+Therefore, a Drinking Water Protection Plan will be developed using the State’s Wellhead Protection Program guidelines in partnership with the other land owners and managers to protect and/or minimize risk to water quality on the springs watershed.

-The Commission works closely with the U.S. Forest Service (USFS) and other agencies in managing and monitoring all activities on the watershed that may affect water quality.
+Medford Water works closely with the U.S. Forest Service (USFS) and other agencies in managing and monitoring all activities on the watershed that may affect water quality.
 About 75 percent or approximately 41,000 acres of the watershed is managed by the USFS.
-The Commission owns and manages close to 3,700 acres around Big Butte Springs and Willow Lake.
-In 1999, the Commission contracted with the USFS for the development of a Forest Management Plan.
+We own and manage close to 3,700 acres around Big Butte Springs and Willow Lake.
+In 1999, our organization contracted with the USFS for the development of a Forest Management Plan.
 Implementation of forest management activities began in 2000 and was completed in 2008.